-Hines will enhance the software capabilities of the Hines Track Record Project in order to further analyze investment performance across multiple factors and scenarios to inform strategy and enhance investor relations.
+Hines will enhance the software capabilities of the Hines Track Record Project to further analyze investment performance across multiple factors and scenarios, informing strategy and enhancing investor relations.

 - Hines’ Responsible Investment Statement

 - Governance Structure

 - Hines Proprietary Research

 - Risk Management

 - Hines Investment Portal

 - Investor Relations Group